Suchismita-Statistics/Suchismita-Statistics.github.io/index.md

 ---
 layout: homepage
 ---
-## Welcome
+## Welcome!

-I am a fourth-year PhD student in the Statistical Science department at Duke University.
-I am currently working in Epidemiology and Phylodynamic Inference with Dr. [Jason Xu](https://jasonxu90.github.io) and Dr. [Alexander A. Fisher](https://athos00.github.io).
-I am specifically interested in developing methodologies within a likelihood-based framework.
-I am interested in identifying how we can improve the inference of epidemic parameters when we additionally have sequence
+I am a fourth-year PhD student in the Statistical Science department at Duke University, working with Dr. [Jason Xu](https://jasonxu90.github.io) and Dr. [Alexander A. Fisher](https://athos00.github.io).
+Broadly, I am interested in developing likelihood-based methodologies for stochastic models.
+Currently, my research lies in the intersection of **Epidemiology and Phylodynamic Inference**.
+I am working on the problem of missing data in epidemiology and am trying to determine how to improve the inference of epidemic parameters when we also have sequence data alongside case-count data.

-During my Master's, I was fortunate to work with Dr. Dootika Vats, when my interest in research was largely developed.
+I grew up in Kolkata, India, where I also completed my undergraduate and master's degrees.
+During my Master’s studies, I had the privilege of working with Dr. [Dootika Vats](https://dvats.github.io), an experience that profoundly shaped my research interests and perspective.
+At that time, I explored estimating the spectral gap of the Polya-Gamma Sampler and the importance sampling estimator.

 ## Publications